 Forty-five percent of self-procurement only schools (18 of the 40) provided the number of students who utilized OER for a required course material in fall of 2021 (62,146 students of the total 143,756 undergrads at those schools).
 The number of students utilizing OER for course materials multiplied by a median cost savings of \$59 results in at least \$3.7 million in cost savings.
 Seventeen percent, or one campus-wide textbook rental program school (of the 6) provided the number of students who utilized OER (200 students of the total 4,625 undergrads at that school).
 The number of students utilizing OER multiplied by a median cost savings of \$75 results in \$15,000 in cost savings.
 Thirty-three percent, of two one campus-wide equitable access program schools (of the 6) provided the number of students who utilized OER (146 students of the total 2,592 undergrads at that school).
-The number of students utilizing OER multiplied by a median cost savings of \$100 results in \$14,600 in cost savings.
+The number of students in \$14,600 in cost savings.
 Fifty-three percent of the self-procurement and inclusive access schools (10 of the 19) provided the number of students who utilized OER (6,275 students of the total 44,756 undergrads at that school).
-The number of students utilizing OER multiplied by a median cost savings of \$95 results in nearly \$600,000 in cost savings.
+The number of students who utilized OER (06,275 students of the total 44,756 undergrads at that school).
+The number of students who utilized OER (06,275 students of the total 44,756 undergrads at that school).